keiserlab/keiserlab.github.io/collections/_posts/2019-02-04-postdoc-dnn-pattern.md

 ### Qualifications

+- Python expertise required
-Python expertise required.
-Desired, but not strictly required, skills include experience with PyTorch, Chainer, pandas, and sklearn.
-Expertise with containers (e.g., NGC, singularity), AI-ops (e.g., CI/CD for ML), rapid caching, and/or distributed dataset/model analysis is a plus.
+- Desired, but not strictly required, skills include experience with PyTorch, pandas, and sklearn
+- Expertise with containers (e.g., singularity), AI-ops (e.g., CI/CD for ML), rapid caching, and/or distributed dataset/model analysis is a plus

 A productive track record with at least one first-author publication is required.
 We seek a driven individual who will lead her/his research independently and communicate frequently and clearly to the field.